|

 Shawsheen (sister to Chief Ouray) lived

-on the White River Agency land, and she pleaded with the captors
+on the White River Agency land, and she burst into the council and told the Utes

-Chipeta and Ouray then returned to women and children to freedom,
+The soldiers returned the women and children to freedom,

 but the Utes were doomed.
 After this event, the Utes were banished

 from Colorado.
-They were sent away from their homes.
+They were sent far away from their homes.

 |